5 Signs Your 1-Year Old May Be Autistic

 This site is about the daily life of a family with an autistic member and the moments of glory and the agony of pain.

-On this site, we will show some pictures of real-life families living with autism.
-We hope they give you some inspiration and guidance in your journey through autism!
+This site will show pictures of real-life families living with autism.
+We hope they inspire and guide you in your journey through autism!

 Some relevant articles related to signs of autism in a one-year-old include: